-- 20. Assignment of Indemnity: Check "Yes" only if an assignment of indemnity is in effect for the crop year; otherwise, check "No." Refer to the LAM. - 21.
-Transfer of Right to Indemnity: Check "Yes" only if a transfer of right to indemnity is in effect for the unit for the crop year; otherwise, check "No." Refer to the LAM. - A1.
-Share: RECORD ONLY VARYING SHARES on SAME unit to three decimal places. - A_2 .
-Field ID: - a.
+- a.
 If only one practice and/or type of harvested production is listed in Section I, MAKE NO ENTRY. - b.
-If more than one practice and/or type of harvested production is listed in Section I, and a separate approved APH yield exists, indicate for each practice/type the corresponding Field ID (from Section I, Column "A"). - c.
-REFER TO THE LAM FOR INSTRUCTIONS REGARDING ENTRY OF FIRST CROP AND SECOND CROP CODES. - B. Length or Diameter: Internal measurement in feet, to tenths, of structural space occupied by the crop.
+If more than one practice and/or type of harvested production is listed in Section I, and a separate approved APH yield exists, indicate for each practice/type the corresponding Field ID (from Section I, Column "16").

+Multi-Crop Code: The applicable two-digit code for the first crop and second crop.
+REFER TO THE LAM FOR INSTRUCTIONS REGARDING ENTRY OF FIRST CROP AND SECOND CROP CODES.

+- 49. Length or Diameter: Internal measurement in feet, to tenths, of structural space occupied by the crop.
 If farm-stored production has been weighed prior to storage, or for production commercially stored, sold, etc, refer to "GENERAL INFORMATION" above. - a.
 Length if rectangular or square. - b.
 Diameter if round or conical pile.
-Refer to the LAM to convert circumference to diameter if internal diameter measurement is not possible. - C. Width: Internal width measurement in feet to tenths, of space occupied by the crop in the structure if rectangular or square.
+Refer to the LAM to convert circumference to diameter if internal diameter measurement is not possible. - 50.
+Width: Internal width measurement in feet to tenths, of space occupied by the crop in the structure if rectangular or square.
 If round, enter "RND."
-If conical pile, enter "Cone." - D. Depth: Depth measurement in feet to tenths of space occupied by the crop in rectangular, round, or square structure.
+If conical pile, enter "Cone." - 51.
+Depth: Depth measurement in feet to tenths of space occupied by the crop in rectangular, round, or square structure.
 If conical pile, enter the height of the cone.
-If there is production in the storage structure from other units or sources, refer to the LAM. - E. Deduction: Cubic feet, to tenths, of crop space displaced by chutes, vents, studs, crossties, etc. Refer to the LAM for computation instructions. - F. Net Cubic Feet: Net cubic feet of crop in the storage structure.
-Refer to the LAM for computation instructions. - G. Conversion Factor: Calculate the factor as instructed in TABLE C, enter the factor in Column "G."

-- H. Gross Prod.: Compute hundredweight to tenths by multiplying Column "F" times Column "G." - I. Bu., Ton, Lbs., Cwt.: Circle "Cwt" in the column heading.
+If there is production in the storage structure from other units or sources, refer to the LAM. - 52.
+Deduction: Cubic feet, to tenths, of crop space displaced by chutes, vents, studs, crossties, etc. Refer to the LAM for computation instructions. - 53.
+Net Cubic Feet: Net cubic feet of crop in the storage structure.
+Refer to the LAM for computation instructions. - 54.
+Conversion Factor: Calculate the factor as instructed in TABLE C, enter the factor in Column "54." - 55.
+Gross Prod.: Compute hundredweight to tenths by multiplying Column "53" times Column "54." - 56.
+Bu., Ton, Lbs., Cwt.: Circle "Cwt" in the column heading.
 List all harvested onion production meeting applicable grade standards, in hundredweight to tenths (before any deductions).
 Any harvested production with UNINSURED damage must be included, as well as damaged sold production that exceeds the percentage shown in the Special Provisions for the type.